 Despite low levels of necessary disclosure, enlightened asset managers and owners are starting to incorporate consideration of the quality of jobs supported, through asset allocation and engagement decisions.
-In a sister publication, we explore the current approaches and challenges to investors in ensuring investment decisions support quality jobs, concluding with an action plan for investors to enhance their impact the labour market, through financial decision-making.
+In the second report in the series: What can investors do to improve portfolio impact on decent work, we explore the current approaches and challenges to investors in ensuring investment decisions support quality jobs, concluding with an action plan for investors to enhance their impact the labour market, through financial decision-making.